-A few hours from India' capital is the small farming village of Pataudi in Haryana.
+A few hours from India's capital is the small farming village of Pataudi in Haryana.
 Here, we work with a group of 25 artisans specializing in metal casting and jewelry electroplating.
 Community initiatives here include a water conservation program, vocational training for the wider community, micro lending and health insurance for all artisans.

 Situated at an urban resettlement slum in Eastern Delhi are our 19 jewelry artisans specializing in hand cut brass and clay jewelry.
 A new community center has just been constructed to house after school programs for kids and elderly care.
 Regular health camps are organized for the wider community while all artisans receive health insurance.

-As textile aficionados may confess, getting your hands on Phulia handloom cottons is a love at first touch experience.
+As textile aficionados may confess, getting your hands on Phulia handloom cotton is a love at first touch experience.
 Master weavers in the Bengali village of Phulia create our line of buttery soft cotton scarves using ancient handloom techniques.
-The recent rise of craft revival domestically in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.
+The recent rise of craft revival in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.